What does Public Liability Insurance cover?

 - Compensation for personal injury or death to third parties where the ACC does not provide cover

 When would I need Public Liability insurance?

 Public Liability insurance is designed to protect businesses from the financial impact of claims made against you.

-While there are many situations in which a Public Liability policy operate, these are some of the common reasons why someone may make a claim:
+While there are many situations in which a Public Liability policy can operate, these are some of the common reasons why someone may make a claim.

 - Damage to a third-party’s property

 - Financial loss as a result of damage to property

 - Financial loss as a result of damage caused by a faulty or defective product that you have manufactured or sold

 - Inappropriate installation of equipment causing damage to property